moodle/devdocs/docs/devupdate.md

     title="A modal using the new shortcut helper"
 >

+The shortcut helper for Modal registration is suitable for Moodle 4.3 onwards.

 ```js
 export default class MyModal extends Modal {
     static TYPE = 'mod_example/myModal';